ArduPilot/ardupilot_wiki/dev/source/docs/apsync-intro.rst

 On start-up an access point is created with name "ardupilot" and password "ardupilot".

-The user can connect to this access point and then easily connect to ardupilot running on the flight controller by setting their ground station (including Mission Planner) to connect using "UDP".
+The user can connect to this access point and then easily connect to ardupilot running on the flight controller by setting their ground station (including Mission Planner) to connect using "UDP", port 14550.

 Dataflash logs are streamed to the companion computer via mavlink and stored on the companion computer's filesystem (as well as on the pixhawk's dataflash).
 Dataflash log files can then be quickly downloaded (over wifi) using a script (Windows users may use `apsync-download-logs <http://firmware.ardupilot.org/Companion/apsync/apsync-download-logs-latest.zip>`__) or you may pull the SD card out of the companion computer.